fmohr/naiveautoml/README.md

 print(naml.chosen_model)
 ```

+The task type (here classification) is derived automatically, but it can also be specified via `task_type` with values in `classification`, `regression` or `multilabel-indicator` to be sure.

 To get the **history** of considered pipelines, together with a (relative) timestamp and internal validation scores, you can access the history:

 ```python